nf-core/differentialabundance/docs/usage.md

 - The matrix will be taken from the results of the differential expression analysis performed by DESeq2, limma, propr, or variancePartition.

-- The network file must be provided explicitly via the '--network_decoupler' parameter.
+- The network file must be provided explicitly via the '--decoupler_network' parameter.
 This file should be in long format and contain at least the source and target columns, with optional weight and sign columns describing the strength and direction of each interaction.

 ### Parameters